The Peter Lik Phenomenon

 I am proud to include world-class fine art acrylic face mount prints in my line of products, along with full access to all of the exquisite framing options that are often seen in galleries.
 But because galleries are expensive to maintain, my business model includes working from my home office instead and passing the savings on to my customers, which is the upside.

-The downside is that I do not receive nearly the traffic or exposure as an artist with a gallery, so I must work extra hard to be found by customers and collectors online.
-But I am content with that, because I prefer working one on one with my clients for an unmatched personal experience and exceptional value.
+The downside is that I do not receive nearly the traffic or exposure as an artist with a gallery, so I must work extra hard to be found by collectors online.
+But I am content with that, because I prefer working one on one with my customers for an unmatched personal experience and exceptional value.

 I collaborate directly with award-winning printers chosen for their mastery of the craft, producing art pieces that are museum quality, fully archival, and engineered to last a lifetime.